abasotrebla/matteogithub.github.io/_pages/booklet.md

 ### Level 10: memory managment and lists

-A *linked list* is a data structure composed by a set of homogeneous elements (all of the same type: a user-defined *struct*) which is implemented by the use of *pointers*.
+A *(singly) linked list* is a data structure composed by a set of homogeneous elements (all of the same type: a user-defined *struct*) which is implemented by the use of *pointers*.
 Here you will see how to create and manage a *linked list* where its elements are not explicitly declared but they are created during the execution of the program.

 There are few but essential points that it is very important to remember when using *linked list*: